leonsteinhaeuser/rh-ocp-examples/README.md

     - manifests           # Kubernetes manifests for the services (different deployment strategies)
       - basic             # Kubernetes manifests for the basic deployment
       - progressive       # Kubernetes manifests for the progressive deployment
+      - servicemesh       # Kubernetes manifests for the application deployment based on the istio service mesh
   - helm-charts           # Helm charts for the services
     - number-service      # Helm chart for the number service
+    - status-service      # Helm chart for the status service
     - view-service        # Helm chart for the view service
 ```